Conceptual-Machines/grammar-school/docs/examples/json-vs-dsl-walkthrough.md

 | 1,000 | 27,111      | 2,662      | **90.2%** |
 | 10,000| 254,791     | 3,108      | **98.8%** |

+**Key Insights**:

+1. **At Low Scale (10 users)**: JSON wins because the DSL approach includes the full grammar definition in the LLM context.
+This grammar overhead (~2,000+ tokens) exceeds the small amount of data (10 users) that would flow through JSON.

+2. **At Scale (100+ users)**: DSL becomes dramatically more efficient because:
+   - The grammar definition is a **one-time cost** that doesn't grow with data size
-**Key Insight**: JSON tokens grow linearly because all data flows through LLM context.
-DSL tokens remain constant because only instructions (not data) are in context.
+   - JSON tokens grow **linearly** because all data flows through LLM context
+   - DSL tokens remain **constant** because only instructions (not data) are in context

+3. **The Crossover Point**: Around 100 users, the grammar overhead is amortized and DSL's constant token usage becomes more efficient than JSON's linear growth.

 ### Latency